steadybit/action-kit/README.md

 The Steadybit ActionKit enables the extension of Steadybit with new action capabilities that you can use within experiments.
 For example, ActionKit can be used to author open/closed source attacks to attack AWS, Azure, and Google Cloud services that Steadybit cannot natively attack.
 You can also use this to author custom checks and load test extensions.

-At this moment, ActionKit can be considered an **open-alpha**.
+At this moment, ActionKit can be considered an **open-beta**.
 The contracts and APIs *may* change.
 If you want to learn more, [reach out to us](https://www.steadybit.com/contact).

 ## Getting Started